developer-friendly/blog/docs/blog/posts/2025/001-ansible-dynamic-inventory/README.md

-Additionally I will configure the [AWS] Security Group[^nsg] to allow SSH access to **only** the hosts within the VPC, giving me the peace of mind that secure access is gated behind private network.
+Additionally I will configure the [AWS] Security Group[^nsg] to allow SSH access to **only** the hosts within the VPC, giving me the peace of mind that secure access is gated behind private network[^vpn].

 For an additional layer of security, one might want to consider deploying AWS VPN!